DevExpress-Examples/winforms-grid-change-color-of-highlighted-search-results/Readme.md

 }
 ```

 Another technique to change background and foreground colors of search results is to customize corresponding skin properties.
-This allows you to change colors of a highlighted text across the entire application.
-Read the following KB article for more information: [How to change one skin element in all available skins](https://www.devexpress.com/Support/Center/Question/Details/K18374) article.
+This allows you to change colors of highlighted text across the entire application.
+Read the following KB article for more information: [How to change one skin element in all available skins](https://www.devexpress.com/Support/Center/Question/Details/K18374).

 ```C#
 var skin = CommonSkins.GetSkin(LookAndFeel);